-Regardless of their final performance, Nigeria are an exciting team to watch and could certainly prove us and the other doubters wrong.
+Regardless of their final performance, Nigeria is an exciting team to watch and could certainly prove us and the other doubters wrong.
 Make sure you place a wager on the Super Eagles.

 Victor Moses (Winger / Wing-back)

-After loan spells at Liverpool, Stoke City and West Ham United, Chelsea have started to utilise the pace and power of Moses in their starting lineup, and he was a big part of their championship winning side in the 2016/17 season.
-He managed three goals during qualification, and has also scored four in his career from wing-back at Chelsea, which shows how important the Nigerian talisman can be.
+After loan spells at Liverpool, Stoke City and West Ham United, Chelsea have started to utilize the pace and power of Moses in their starting lineup, and he was a big part of their championship-winning side in the 2016/17 season.
+He managed three goals during qualification and has also scored four in his career from wing-back at Chelsea, which shows how important the Nigerian talisman can be.

 Alex Iwobi (Forward)

 Iwobi is just starting his promising career and has already made over fifty appearances for Arsenal after spending eleven years in the club's youth setup.
 He scored goals in his first two Premier League starts, against Everton and Watford, and scored goals in both matches against Zambia in the qualification campaign.
 His pace and ability with the ball at his feet make him a perfect exponent of counter-attacking football, which Nigeria has shown in the last twelve months.